Providing Equipment For Remote Workers In A Distributed World

-According to Owl Labs about 24 percent of global companies in 2023 are fully remote, up 8 percent from 2021.
+According to Forbes about 16 percent of global companies in 2024 are fully remote, up 8 percent from 2021.

-While hiring offers several benefits like reduced costs and access to better talent, providing for is more complex than any company imagined.
+While hiring remote workers offers several benefits like reduced costs and access to better talent, providing equipment for remote team members is more complex than any company imagined.

-Compliance issues, high costs for sending across international borders, and supply chain problems hinder their growth and new onboarding times.
+Compliance issues, high costs for sending equipment across international borders, and supply chain problems hinder their growth and new employee onboarding times.

-To handle this logistics gap, GroWrk has developed a solution that makes providing g for your lobally distributed team easy, safe, and efficient.
+To handle this logistics gap, GroWrk has developed a solution that makes providing equipment for your globally distributed team easy, safe, and efficient.

-Since 2020, 25 percent of businesses currently cover a portion of the cost of for their .
-Our research into companies also revealed that only 38% provided a WFH stipend or purchased laptops for their employees.
+Since 2020, 25 percent of businesses currently cover a portion of the cost of home office equipment for their remote employees.
+Our research into remote companies also revealed that only 38% provided a WFH stipend or purchased laptops for their employees.

 The highest information security standards (SOC2, ISO 27001) prefer companies to own the equipment used by their employees to have control over the data that lives in those devices.